What Are Home Possible Mortgages?

 Both the Home Possible and Home Possible Advantage programs help first-time home buyers.
 What’s more, neither program restricts “move-up” buyers.
-However, if you currently, you cannot have an ownership interest in any other residential property.
+However, to use either program you cannot have an ownership interest in any other residential property.
 For example, if you are a move-up buyer, you must sell your current home before taking on a Home Possible loan.
 Here’s some good news: you can close both the home you’re selling and the home you’re buying on the same day.

 Both programs are used for purchases or refinances.
 In the case of refinances, no cash-outs are allowed.
 Refinances can only be used to change the interest rate or term, as would be the case when switching from a 30-year mortgage to a 15-year mortgage.